corndeladmin/tech-docs/src/js/functions.md

 ## Defining a function

-Here is the basic syntac for defining a function.
+Here is the basic syntax for defining a function.

 ```js
 function anyNameYouWant() {